Geraldo Perdomo Player Props: Diamondbacks vs. Red Sox

 Geraldo Perdomo At The Plate

-- Perdomo is hitting .312 with eight doubles, a triple, four home runs and 17 walks.
+- Perdomo is batting .304 with eight doubles, a triple, four home runs and 17 walks.

-- Perdomo has picked up a hit in 21 of 38 games this year, with multiple hits 12 times.
+- Perdomo has picked up a hit in 21 of 39 games this season, with multiple hits 12 times.

-- Perdomo has had at least one RBI in 34.2% of his games this season (13 of 38), with more than one RBI six times (15.8%).
-He has also accounted for three or more of his team's runs in three contests.
+- Perdomo has had an RBI in 13 games this season (33.3%), including six multi-RBI outings (15.4%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 47.4% of his games this year, with two or more runs scored in 13.2%.
+- He has scored in 18 games this season (46.2%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.